 Simmons Family Matters.
 In addition to the services he provides under our ISA with Contran as discussed under the Intercorporate Services Agreements section above, certain family members of Harold C. Simmons also provide services to us through Contran pursuant to this ISA.
-In 2010, L. Andrew Fleck (a step-son of Harold C. Simmons) provided certain real property management services to us pursuant to this ISA.
-The portion of the fees we paid to Contran in 2010 pursuant to this ISA attributable to the services of Mr. Fleck was less than \$120,000.
-See the Intercorporate Services Agreements section above for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2010 ISA fee Contran charged us.
-As disclosed in the 2010 Director Compensation Table in this proxy statement, Mr. Glenn Simmons (a brother of Harold Simmons) also provided us nondirector services under our ISA with Contran and received compensation in cash and stock from us for his services as a director for 2010.
+In 2011, L. Andrew Fleck (a step-son of Harold C. Simmons) provided certain real property management services to us pursuant to this ISA.
+The portion of the fees we paid to Contran in 2011 pursuant to this ISA attributable to the services of Mr. Fleck was less than \$120,000.
+See the Intercorporate Services Agreements section above for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2011 ISA fee Contran charged us.
+As disclosed in the 2011 Director Compensation Table in this proxy statement:

+- Mr. Glenn Simmons (a brother of Harold Simmons) also provided us nondirector services under our ISA with Contran and received compensation in cash and stock from us for his services as one of our directors in 2011; and - Ms. Serena S. Connelly (the daughter of Harold Simmons) received compensation in cash and stock from us for her services as one of our directors in 2011.

 We expect similar compensation expenses and ISA charges regarding Messrs.
-Glenn Simmons and Fleck for 2011.
+Glenn Simmons and Fleck and Ms. Connelly for 2012.